 Please submit a 250-word abstract with your paper title, full name, institutional affiliation, contact details (email), and a brief bio (around 100 words) to Session Chair, Matt Sautman, at firstname.lastname@example.org by April 15th, 2018.

 The Midwest Modern Language association invites proposals for the 2018 conference in Kansas City, Missouri.
 Papers on any topic will be considered, yet participants are welcome to explore this year's conference theme: “Consuming Cultures.”
 A general description of this theme can be found here.

 Our permanent panel has the privilege to explore this theme in the context of peace studies, literature, and pedagogy.
 The list of potential topics provided by MMLA is a good starting point for us as well, for the intersection between peace studies, literature, and pedagogy opens many lines of inquiry:

-- satire as social statement
+- satire as a tool of resistance/change/revolution

-- the place of (liberal) arts education in contemporary society
+- the place of liberal arts education in contemporary society

 - the co-opting of art and social advocacy by dominant cultural institutions